By Tim Lambert

 The main industry in Medieval Andover was making wool.
 First, the wool was woven then it was fulled.
 That means it was pounded in a mixture of clay and water to thicken and clean it.
 The wool was pounded by wooden hammers worked by watermills.

-Furthermore, sheepskins were made into parchment (for writing on) in Andover and there was also had a leather industry.
-Andover also had a lime burning industry.
+Furthermore, sheepskins were made into parchment (for writing on) in Andover and there was also a leather industry.
+Andover also had a lime-burning industry.
 Another reason for Andover’s prosperity was its situation on the main road between east and west England.

 In 1175 Andover was given a charter (a document granting the townspeople certain rights).
 The merchants of Andover were given the same rights as the merchants of Winchester.
 They were also allowed to organise themselves into a guild.
 The merchants guild took over the government of the town.
 The members elected 2 officials called bailiffs who ran the town day to day.